dmpalyvos/debs-2020-challenge/README.md

 This repository contains an example HTTP-client that connects you to the DEBS 2020 Grand Challenge Benchmark System.

 Please use this repository as a template for your work.
-The final Benchmark System will be mostly the same to one you will test against here.
+The final Benchmark System will be mostly the same to the one in this repository.

-We use Docker Compose to help you reduce the complexity of integration with the Benchmark System.
+We use [Docker Compose](https://docs.docker.com/compose/) to reduce the complexity of integration with the Benchmark System.
 Please read the instructions below to get an insight about how you can get started.

 ## About this repository

 This repository contains the project structure for your implementation.
-`dataset` folder should contain your training datasets `in.csv` and `out.csv`.
+`dataset` is the folder that should contain your training datasets `in1.csv` (Query 1), `in2.csv` (Query 2) and `out.csv`.
 You can find the links in the call webpage.
-`solution_app` is the folder for your implementation.
+`solution_app` is the folder of the solution implementation files.
 `docker-compose.yml` - defines the services that run together (HTTP-client against our Benchmarking system).
-`Dockerfile.solution` - defines the steps needed to build the container with your solution (if you decided to use another language than Python, you will need to redefine this file appropriately).
+`Dockerfile.solution` - defines the steps needed to build the container with your solution. *If you decided to use another language than Python, you will need to redefine this file appropriately*.

 ## Before you start

 Make sure you have Docker Engine and Docker Compose installed.
-You may use the official link below for downloading:
+You may use the official links below for downloading:

 [Download Docker Engine](https://docs.docker.com/get-started/#prepare-your-docker-environment)